hoplon/hoplon/doc/Getting-Started.md

       (fancyitem (span "Item 2") (span "This is the second item.")))))
 ```

-When _resources/public/func.html_ is loaded the list items, headings, and
+When _resources/public/func.html_ is viewed in the browser the list items,
-paragraphs will be seen in the resulting HTML.
-As always, the same page can
+headings, and paragraphs will be seen in the resulting HTML.
+As always, the
-be represented as HTML markup:
+same page can be represented as HTML markup:

 _src/html/func2.html_